 Taking advantage of the huge upsurge in cycling participation over the last 15 years, most of the well-known sports eyewear brands now have dedicated cycling models.
 So what styling, features and characteristics should you consider when choosing your eyewear?

 The starting point is usually a close fitting, full-wrap fit which will keep out wind, sun-glare and rain.
-The next consideration is straight or near straight arms (temples) so the eyewear is easy to put on and remove with a cap or helmet.
+The next consideration is straight or near straight arms (temples) so the eyewear is easy to put on and remove with a helmet.
 Comfort is important too – cyclists can be wearing their eyewear for hours at a time and frames that are too tight or pinch anywhere will soon be discarded.

 Of course close fitting frames can mist up – not usually when the cyclist is on the move but when they are stationary – but some models now have vents, either in the frame or in the lenses specifically designed to help minimise fogging or misting.
 Another good feature is adjustable nose pads – these can be pulled away from the lens meaning they will allow more air movement underneath the lens which again will help stop misting up.